 (3) A list of drugs referenced in the protocols to be stocked by the EMS organization, signed by the medical director and notarized;

 (4) A list of personnel employed, including volunteers, by the EMS organization who may access and administer dangerous drugs, which includes the name of the individual, level of certification, their certification number, and expiration date;

 (5) A list of any and all formal written mutual aid agreements with other EMS organizations;

 (6) The fee for the appropriate category of licensure.

-(D) Each location, headquarters and satellite, may only possess those dangerous drugs that are listed on the drug addendum and only at locations licensed by the board of pharmacy.
+(D) Each location, headquarters and satellite, may only possess those dangerous drugs that are on the drug list submitted to the board pursuant to paragraph (C)(3) of this rule and only at locations licensed by the board of pharmacy.

 (E) A new application and fee is required prior to any change of location, addition of a satellite location, change of category, name change, or change of ownership.
-These changes may be made during the annual renewal period with no additional fee other than the renewal fee.
+The new application and required fee shall be submitted within thirty days of any change in the ownership, business or trade name, category, or address.